 The Results of Living out of Intent

 You’ll find living out of intent is much easier once you deal with the habitual patterns that block your way.
 In fact, it’s common for people to discover that many things in life become easier.
 It’s the real magic that puts us back in better control.
 Living with a conscious purpose is our natural state of awareness.
 It enables us to be present, living in the moment because we are living out of intent.
 In turn, this has a positive effect on our overall health and wellness.
 We are better able to handle stressful situations.
 Our inner work will also progress, affirmations return gains, mantras and sutras also become more natural and effortless.
+This is how we create a beautiful life.
+This is how imagination becomes reality.

 Living out of intent rather than habit will benefit our overall health and wellness.
 But, to do this we need to deal with our habitual patterns.
 Now you have the tools to deal with this.